miawcode/myarchhyprland-rice/README.md

 # myarchhyprland-rice
-Just try to configure custom hyprland in arch linux
+New to linux, and just try to configure custom hyprland in arch linux